Ayush-k-Shukla/system-design-learning/premier/Uncategorized/serverless-arch.md

 # Serverless Architecture

 1. It is a approach that allows developers to build and run services without having to manage the underlying infra.
-2. Developers just write thier codr and deploy, while a cloud provider provisions server to run their applications, databases and storage systems at any scale.
+2. Developers just write thier code and deploy, while a cloud provider provisions server to run their applications, databases and storage systems at any scale.

 ## Working